-What to Do When the Dog Drops His Head While Taking 1st Heeling Step or Making a Turn
+Dog Drops His Head While Taking 1st Heeling Step or Making a Turn - a Solution

 An alternative method is to create a version of FOMO in the dog.
 It is a term in human psychology that identifies people that have "Fear Of Missing Out."
 They always think that someone else is having fun while they are not.
 In our case, we will create a “fear” in the dog that he is also going to miss out… in our case - reinforcement .

-We will drop food every time we take the first step or make a turn.
-Because the dog’s head is down, he will miss the food.
-He will see it on the ground.
+Regardless of the head position, we will drop a ball form under the arm every time we take the first step or make a turn.
+Because the dog’s head is down, he will miss the ball in the air but he will see it on the ground.
 Let him get to it a couple of times.
-You now created an expectation in the dog to find food on the ground.
-He waits for the food to drop.
-You might think that this is the opposite of what we wish for the dog to do.
+You now created an expectation in the dog to find a ball on the ground.

-After a few tries, when food drops and the dog sees it - pull him away from it, pick it up, and put it under your arm.
+Then when the ball drops and the dog sees it - pull him away from it, pick it up, and put it under your arm.
 If the dog misses it - he simply cannot get to it.
-You will repeat this process over and over until the dog literally is afraid to miss the food and keeps his head up in anticipation.
-Once the behavior is offered consistently, you can variably drop treats, eventually doing it only once in a while.
+You will repeat this process over and over until the dog literally is afraid to miss the ball and keeps his head up in anticipation.

 Please feel free to leave comments or ask questions at the bottom of the screen.